How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Want to transfer property ownership in Pakistan?

-Luckily for you, I have put my over 10 years of experience as a Transfer Officer to this ultimate guide.
+Luckily for you, I have put my over 10 years of experience as a Transfer Officer into this ultimate guide.

 Transfer property with ease!

-This ultimate guide covers gift (Hiba) transfer, inheritance (to legal heirs), and sales.
-Plus pro-tips to avoid costly mistakes.
+This guide covers gift (Hiba) transfers, inheritance (to legal heirs), and sales.
+It also includes pro tips to avoid costly mistakes.
 Get it done fast and hassle-free!

-Property ownership transfer (aka change in Title or Inteqal) refers to transferring property ownership from one person or entity to another.
+Property ownership transfer means changing who owns a property.
+This can also be called a change in title or Inteqal.
+It involves moving ownership from one person or group to another.

 In other words, any means by which property ownership changes hands.
-These include the purchase of a property, inheritance transfer to legal heirs, transfer through gift deed, family distribution etc.
+These include the purchase of a property, an inheritance transfer to legal heirs, a transfer through a deed of gift, a family distribution, etc.

 The common practice of the property ownership transfer procedure involves: